BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ## FAQ

 Before raising anything, please read through the [faq](./_docs/faq.md).
 If you have questions, then you can raise a [discussion](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/discussions).
 If you have found a bug or have a feature request please [raise it](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/issues) using the appropriate report template.

+## Sponsorship

+If you are enjoying the integration, why not use my [referral link](https://share.octopus.energy/gray-jade-372) if you're not already a part of Octopus Energy, or if possible, make a one off or monthly [GitHub sponsorship](https://github.com/sponsors/bottlecapdave).